 |Race and/or ethnicity unknown||0%|

-Sewanee University is a four-year liberal arts university affiliated with the Independent Episcopal Church and founded in 1857.
+Sewanee University, founded in 1857, is a four-year liberal arts university affiliated with the Independent Episcopal Church.

 American Studies, Anthropology, Art, Art History, Asian Studies, Biology, Chemistry, Classics, Comparative Literature, Computer Science, Economics, English, Environmental Science, European Studies, Forestry, French, Geology, German, Greek, History, International Relations, Latin, Literature, Mathematics, Medieval Studies, Music, Music History, Natural Resources Management, Philosophy, Physics, Political Science, Psychology, Religious Studies, Russian, Russian Studies, Spanish, Theatre Arts/Drama